Are you allergic to cats but want one? Discover how to have a cat when you’re allergic

-Being allergic to cats is a common affliction among humans, with many people suffering symptoms such as sneezing, itchy skin, watering eyes, coughing and wheezing whenever a cat is nearby.
+Being allergic to cats is quite common among humans, with many people suffering symptoms such as sneezing, itchy skin, watering eyes, coughing and wheezing whenever a cat is nearby.

-However, a cat allergy doesn’t necessarily need to stand in the way of a fabulous friendship with a feline.
+However, a cat allergy doesn’t necessarily mean you can’t get a cat.
 There’s a lot of confusion around the exact cause of the symptoms and how to reduce their effects, but once you know the facts, there are lots of things you can try.

-Many people think that cat hair is the cause of their sneezing, but it’s actually what’s on the hair that’s the problem.
+Many people think that cat hair is the cause of their sneezing when they're allergic, but it’s actually what’s on the hair that’s the problem.
 Cats’ saliva contains a protein called Fel d 1, which sticks to their fur and skin when they clean themselves with their tongues.
 It’s this protein that most cat allergy sufferers have a reaction to, and unfortunately it’s easily spread around your home when your cat naturally sheds their fur and dead skin cells.

-Different cats produce varying levels of Fel d 1, so allergy sufferers may find that they are more allergic to some cats than others.
+Different cats produce varying levels of Fel d 1, so allergy sufferers may find that they are allergic to specific cats and not others.
 In addition, everyone’s sensitivity level to this allergen is different.
-If you think you’re allergic to cats but would like to adopt one, try meeting some cats first, with the other members of your household too, to see if any of you have a reaction.
+If you think you’re allergic to cats but want one, try meeting some cats first, with the other members of your household too, to see if any of you have a reaction.
 Keep in mind that many people with an allergy to cats are also allergic to other things, such as pollen.
 Therefore, it might be a good idea to meet your potential new feline friend in the summer when your pollen symptoms are more pronounced, so you can best gauge how your allergies will be affected.

 While levels of Fel d 1 do vary, every cat produces it, so there’s no such thing as a hypoallergenic cat.
-Some people believe that certain breeds of cat, such as hairless Sphynx cats, are less likely to cause allergies, but this isn’t the case.
+Some people believe that certain breeds of cat, such as hairless Sphynx cats, are the best cats for allergies, but this isn’t the case.
 Hairless cats still lick themselves to stay clean causing Fel d 1 to stick to their skin, so when they shed dead skin cells called dander, the allergen can spread around the home.

-Some people believe that the more time they spend with cats, the less severe their allergy will become, but sadly there’s no evidence to support this.
+Some people believe that you can build immunity to cat allergies and that the more time you spend with cats, the less severe your allergy will become, but sadly there’s no evidence to support this.
 This doesn’t necessarily mean you need to avoid cats altogether though, as there are some simple steps you can take to manage your allergy and still enjoy some feline companionship.

 - Ask your doctor about antihistamine tablets and nasal sprays to ease your symptoms